 - Arcade.
 Configures the Arcade control of the payload system.
 For a new variable to be controlled, click on the top right "+" icon. - Var.
 Displays the variable over which the Arcade control will have its effect. - Gain.
 Value which multiplies the Var. to obtain the control value. - DBand X. Creates a non-effect area in which the Joystick won't input control values.
 DBand X is applied to both left and right on the X axis.
-Value used to stop the stick from inputting control when at rest. - DBand Y. Same as DBand X but applied to the Y axis. - Max.
-Defines a maximum value for the control output.
-Useful if it has been defined a big Gain.
+Value used to stop the stick from inputting control when at rest. - DBand Y. Same as DBand X but applied to the Y axis. - Control Output.
+Defines the value for the control output.